 PROCEDURE INSTITUTION WILL FOLLOW FOR STALKING EVIDENTIARY STANDARD SANCTIONS Institution will assess immediate safety needs of reporting party.
-Institution will assist reporting party with contacting local police if the reporting party requests and reporting party will be provided with contact information for local police department.
+Institution will assist the Complainant with contacting local police if they request and they will be provided with contact information for local police department.
 Institution will provide written instructions on how to apply for a protective order.
-Institution will provide written information to reporting party on how to preserve evidence.
+Institution will provide written information to the Complainant on how to preserve evidence.
 Institution will assess need to implement interim or long-term protective measures to protect the reporting party, if appropriate.
 Institution will provide an "Administrative No Contact Order" and/or "Criminal Trespass Warning Notice" to responding party, if deemed appropriate.
 The preponderance of the evidence standard.
-Warning or Reprimand Disciplinary Probation Disciplinary Suspension Disciplinary Expulsion (Defined by the Disciplinary Action Section of the Student Handbook) PROCEDURE INSTITUTION WILL FOLLOW FOR DATING VIOLENCE EVIDENTIARY Standard SANCTIONS Institution will assess immediate safety needs of reporting party.
-Institution will assist reporting party with contacting local police if reporting party requests and provide reporting party with contact information for local police department.
+Warning or Reprimand Restitution Scholastic Penalties Disciplinary Probation Disciplinary Suspension Disciplinary Expulsion Disciplinary Expulsion Disciplinary Expulsion Disciplinary Expulsion Loss of Privileges Administrative Withdrawal Educational Disciplinary Sanctions Revocation of Admission and or Degree/Certificate Withholding Degree/Certificate No Trespass Order No Contact Order No Contact Order No Communication Order Withhold Official Records (Defined by the Disciplinary Action Section of the Student Handbook) Warning or Reprimand PROCEDURE INSTITUTION WILL FOLLOW FOR DATING VIOLENCE EVIDENTIARY STANDARD SANCTIONS Institution will assess immediate safety needs of reporting party.
+Institution will assist the Complainant with contacting local police if the Complainant requests and provide the Complainant with contact information for local police department.
 Institution will provide written instructions on how to apply for a protective order.
-Institution will provide written information to reporting party on how to preserve evidence.
+Institution will provide written information to the Complainant on how to preserve evidence.
 Institution will assess need to implement interim or long-term protective measures to protect the reporting party, if appropriate.
 Institution will provide an "Administrative No Contact Order" and/or "Criminal Trespass Warning Notice" to responding party, if deemed appropriate.
 The preponderance of the evidence standard.
+Warning or Reprimand Restitution Scholastic Penalties Disciplinary Probation Disciplinary Suspension Disciplinary Expulsion Deferred Suspension Disciplinary Expulsion Loss of Privileges Administrative Withdrawal Educational Disciplinary Sanctions Revocation of Admission and or Degree/Certificate Withholding Degree/Certificate

-Warning or Reprimand Disciplinary Probation Disciplinary Suspension Disciplinary Expulsion (Defined by the Disciplinary Action Section of the Student Handbook) PROCEDURE INSTITUTION WILL FOLLOW FOR DOMESTIC VIOLENCE EVIDENTIARY STANDARD SANCTIONS Institution will assess immediate safety needs of reporting party.
-Institution will assist reporting party with contacting local police if reporting party requests and provide reporting party with contact information for local police department.
+No Trespass Order No Contact Order No Communication Order Withhold Official Records (Defined by the Disciplinary Action Section of the Student Handbook) PROCEDURE INSTITUTION WILL FOLLOW FOR DOMESTIC VIOLENCE EVIDENTIARY STANDARD SANCTIONS Institution will assess immediate safety needs of reporting party.
+Institution will assist the Complainant with contacting local police if the Complainant requests and provide the Complainant with contact information for local police department.
 Institution will provide written instructions on how to apply for a protective order.
-Institution will provide written information to reporting party on how to preserve evidence.
+Institution will provide written information to the Complainant on how to preserve evidence.
 Institution will assess need to implement interim or long-term protective measures to protect the reporting party, if appropriate.
 Institution will provide an "Administrative No Contact Order" and/or "Criminal Trespass Warning Notice" to responding party, if deemed appropriate.
 The preponderance of the evidence standard.
-Warning or Reprimand Disciplinary Probation Disciplinary Suspension Disciplinary Expulsion (Defined by the Disciplinary Action Section of the Student Handbook)
+Warning or Reprimand Restitution Scholastic Penalties Disciplinary Probation Disciplinary Suspension Disciplinary Expulsion Disciplinary Expulsion Disciplinary Expulsion Disciplinary Expulsion Loss of Privileges Administrative Withdrawal Educational Disciplinary Sanctions Revocation of Admission and or Degree/Certificate Withholding Degree/Certificate No Trespass Order No Contact Order No Contact Order No Communication Order Withhold Official Records (Defined by the Disciplinary Action Section of the Student Handbook)